TechVantage-Solutions/employee-skill-tracker/README.md

-# Employee Skills Tracker - Refactor & Optimize
+# Employee Skills Tracker - Optimisation Task

 ## Overview
-This project is an **Employee Skills Tracker** application consisting of:
+This project is an **Employee Skills Tracker** application designed to manage employees and their skills.
+It consists of:
-1. **Backend:** Java Spring Boot REST API using in-memory mock data.
+1. **Backend:** A Java Spring Boot REST API using in-memory mock data.
-2. **Frontend:** Angular with Angular Material for the UI.
+2. **Frontend:** An Angular application utilising Angular Material for UI components.

 The application was initially created by a Junior Engineer.
-Your task is to **analyze, refactor, and optimize** the codebase to make it production-ready, scalable, and maintainable.
+Your task is to **analyse and propose optimisations** to the codebase to make it production-ready, scalable, and maintainable.

 ---

 ## Task Description
-Your goal is to improve this project so that it can:
+Your goal is to assess the current implementation and propose improvements to ensure the project can:
-- Scale to support **millions of users**.
+- Scale effectively to handle **millions of users**.
-- Follow best practices for clean, maintainable, and testable code.
+- Follow **industry best practices** for maintainable and testable code.
-- Be production-ready, ensuring performance, security, and modularity.
+- Meet the requirements for a **production-ready application**, including performance, security, and modularity.

-### Instructions
-1. **Analyze the Codebase:** Identify key areas of improvement in both backend and frontend code.
-2. **Refactor & Optimize:** Implement changes to address the identified issues.
-3. **Document Your Changes:** Provide a summary explaining the improvements you made and why.
-4. **Test Your Code:** Add unit tests and integration tests where applicable.

 ---

 ## Deliverables
-1. **Refactored Project Code**: Submit the improved code as a GitHub repository or zip file.
-2. **Technical Documentation**:
+1. **Optimisation Proposal Document**:
-   - Outline the key changes and improvements.
+   - Identify key areas for improvement in both the backend and frontend.
-   - Explain how the changes make the app scalable and production-ready.
-3. **Test Coverage**: Add unit tests and integration tests where applicable.
-4. **Setup Instructions**: Update the README file with instructions for running the improved application.
+   - Propose specific optimisations with justifications (e.g., performance, scalability, security).
+   - Be prepared to discuss your recommendations during the interview.
+2. **Implementation Plan (Optional)**:
+   - Provide a high-level plan for implementing your proposed changes.

 ---

+## Instructions
+1. **Analyse the Codebase**:
+   - Review both the backend and frontend code to identify issues or inefficiencies.
+   - Focus on areas such as architecture, scalability, performance, and security.
+2. **Propose Optimisations**:
+   - Document your findings and recommendations in a concise, structured format.
+   - Address backend and frontend improvements separately.
+3. **Prepare for Discussion**:
+   - Be ready to explain your proposals during the interview.
+   - Highlight how your optimisations align with the requirements for a production-grade application.

+---

+## Areas to Consider
+While conducting your analysis, consider the following aspects of the application:
+- **Backend**:
+  - Data persistence: Consider replacing in-memory data with a scalable database solution.
+  - API structure: Ensure RESTful design and compliance with best practices.
+  - Security: Evaluate for potential vulnerabilities (e.g., authentication, input validation).
+  - Performance: Optimise for low latency and high throughput.

+- **Frontend**:
+  - Component structure: Ensure modularity and maintainability.
+  - UI/UX: Propose improvements for a more intuitive and responsive interface.
+  - Error handling: Ensure robust handling of API errors and user feedback.
+  - Testing: Identify gaps in test coverage and suggest improvements.

+---

+## Notes
+- The current application is a prototype and lacks several production-ready features.
+- You are not required to implement the proposed changes, but your recommendations should demonstrate an understanding of scalability, clean architecture, and best practices.

+---

 ## Evaluation Criteria
-1. **Code Quality**: Clean, readable, maintainable code, and error treatment following best practices.
-2. **Scalability**: Database persistence, optimized endpoints, and modular frontend.
-3. **Testing**: Unit tests and integration tests to ensure code reliability.
-4. **Problem-Solving**: Clear identification and resolution of performance bottlenecks and architectural flaws.
-5. **Documentation**: Clarity in describing improvements and how they contribute to production readiness.

-### Bonus Points
-- Implement **JWT-based authentication** for secure API access.
-- Add **pagination** and **sorting** to the employee and skills list endpoints.
-- Optimize frontend for performance by using **lazy loading** and **Angular services**.
-- Containerize the app using **Docker** for deployment.
+- **Analytical Skills**: Ability to identify weaknesses and propose practical solutions.
+- **Clarity**: Clearly document and explain your recommendations.
+- **Technical Knowledge**: Demonstrate a solid understanding of software design, performance optimisation, and scalability.
+- **Communication**: Effectively present your ideas during the discussion.

 ---